anandr781/anandr781/README.md

 - 🔭 I’m currently working on - Reactive Streams, ML and Text Analytics
 - 🌱 I’m currently learning - A few things
 - 👯 I’m looking to collaborate on - Cloud, Big-Data, Web applications, Text Analytics and ML.
-- 💬 Ask me about - Anything on Cloud, BigData, AI/ML, Programming,
+- 💬 Ask me about - Anything on Cloud, BigData, AI/ML and Programming .
 - 📫 How to reach me: https://www.linkedin.com/in/ranganathananand/

 ## Other Notable Contributions :